 TIP: The Health Care Agent's role and responsibilities is outlined in the Massachusetts Health Care Proxy Law.
 Read more about the MA Health Care Proxy law here.

 Health Care Planning

-- Advance Care Planning: creating a written plan about your choices and preferences for future medical care in advance to let others know how to care for you if you are unable to make medical decisions yourself.
+- Advance Care Planning, where adults make a written plan and document their care choices and preferences in Massachusetts care planning documents, to let others know the kind of care they want if they are unable to make or communicate health care decisions.

 Health Care Proxy

 Health Care Proxy is a legal document in which you appoint a trusted person, called a Health Care Agent, to make health care decisions on your behalf if you become unable to make effective health care decisions for yourself.
 This may be an outcome of the advance care planning process and is expressly authorized in Massachusetts by statute (MGL 201D).
 A Health Care Proxy can avoid the need for Guardianship.

 TIP: You can download a free Health Care Proxy is 15 languages on our Resources page here.